Chairman's Welcome Message

 An interesting summary of the work of the charity and supporters was provided by the amazing Let's Do It For ME (LDIFME) team in this article - click here

-To treat and cure ME we need the infrastructure as well as funding.
+To treat ME we need the infrastructure as well as funding.
 Sparse resources exist so cross-European projects are necessary.
 Europe has the resources to build this capacity and resources.

 We invite all to look at the above – what is and has been developed and initiated by the charity and our supporters – and help us build on these elements which will facilitate rapid progress in improving research and treatment of ME.